 William A. Tyndall M.D., PH.D.

 Dr. Tyndall is a board-certified orthopedic surgeon and fellowship-trained in sports medicine and arthroscopy.
 He focuses on evaluating and diagnosing sports injuries and disorders of the upper and lower extremities, and providing effective and affordable treatment plans.
-First and foremost, he always considers the traditional nonsurgical methods for effectively pain relief.
-Although if surgery is necessary to resume a healthy lifestyle, he will perform advanced, minimally invasive procedures that will ultimately reduce the recovery time.
+Dr. Tyndall always considers the traditional nonsurgical methods for effective pain relief.
+When surgery is necessary to resume a healthy lifestyle, he will perform advanced, minimally invasive procedures that will ultimately reduce the recovery time.

 While Dr. Tyndall is recovering from a long work week, he resides in Hollidaysburg, PA with his wife and three children.
 They enjoy the outdoors, time with family, biking, running, and skiing.